-- Section 5.2 on Page 32 describes how to install the free textfile-based demo version. - Section 5.1 describes the more complex set-up for the ODBC versions which store data in an SQL database.
+- Section Fehler!
+Verweisquelle konnte nicht gefunden werden. on Page 31 describes how to install the free textfile-based demo version. - Section 5.1 describes the more complex set-up for the ODBC versions which store data in an SQL database.
 The setup guide contains step-by-step instructions to install one of the standard configurations (MS-SQL, MySQL or Interbase/Firebird).
 The ODBC server comes as an ISAPI DLL for productive use with IIS/Windows (see 5.1.3), or as an Apache module for productive use on Linux/x86 (see 5.1.4) and as a standalone application for testing and developing configurations (see 5.1.2).
 We recommend that if you are new to Synthesis SyncML Server, start testing with the standalone version as you have immediate visible feedback on the console screen.
 If everything is working fine, then you can easily switch to the ISAPI or Apache version.